Ace Attorney (film): Plot

 Wright proves that Miles is innocent of his father's murder and uncovers evidence that von Karma was the one who murdered Gregory after having committed perjury.
 However, he cannot prove it as the gun Gregory was believed to have tampered with and was killed with has gone missing.
-While thinking of a plan, Wright accidentally breaks the Thinker statue, finding hidden notes written by Mia on the DL-6 case and a bag with the bullet that killed Gregory, revealed to be the reason why she was killed.
+While thinking of a plan, Wright accidentally breaks the statue of The Thinker, finding hidden notes written by Mia on the DL-6 case and a bag with the bullet that killed Gregory, revealed to be the reason why she was killed.
 These pieces of evidence are used to incriminate von Karma, who suffers a nervous breakdown in court and is arrested for murder and conspiracy, resulting in the judge acquitting Miles of all charges.

 Wright swears to help clear Yogi's name, and he and Miles reconcile.
 Butz later reveals that he was the one who stole the money that Wright was accused of stealing when they were children.
 Maya takes a leave of absence so she can return home for further training as a medium, while Miles and Wright continue their careers as prosecutor and defense attorney, but this time as friendly rivals rather than enemies.